KevinTMtz/iOSApps/README.md

 # iOS Apps
-Apps developed for learning the technologies and techniques of iOS development.
+Multiple iOS apps for different purposes with a variety of technologies and frameworks.